c0tangent/sadpandabot/README.md

 # sadpandabot

 A discord bot which grabs E-Hentai metadata for E-Hentai links in the chat using discord.py.
-Get support and ask to add the bot to your guild [here](https://discord.gg/SWpwrtC).
+Get support [here](https://discord.gg/SWpwrtC).
+There probably isn't any invites for the bot instance I host due to the server limit for unverified accounts.

 ![bot preview screenshot](https://cloud.githubusercontent.com/assets/28670199/26400135/273b5526-40b2-11e7-9f8f-1254e4fde31d.png)